GoogleCloudPlatform/cloud-run-anthos-reference-web-app/README.md

 an opinionated set of best practices aimed at demonstrating a reference architecture for building a web application on Google Cloud using Cloud Run for Anthos.

+A detailed description of the architecture of the web app can be found in [architecture.md][].

 ## Prerequisites

 ### Development Environment